ruslanbegmurodov777-wq/ruzmovies/README.md

-# Ruzmovie - Full Stack Movie Streaming Platform
+# RuzTube - Full Stack Video Streaming Platform

-Ruzmovie is a full-stack movie streaming platform built with React, Node.js, Express, and MySQL.
+RuzTube is a full-stack video streaming platform built with React, Node.js, Express, and MySQL.
 It allows users to stream, upload, and manage videos with user authentication and admin controls.

 ## Features